 Abstract

-Background During photomorphogenesis in Arabidopsis seedlings, light regulates cotyledon and hypocotyl development differentially, promoting cotyledon expansion while inhibiting hypocotyl elongation.
+Background During photomorphogenesis in Arabidopsis seedlings, light regulates cotyledon and hypocotyl development differentially, promoting cotyledon expansion and inhibiting hypocotyl elongation.
 This process involves extensive transcriptomic reprogramming, controlled by various factors, including the Elongator complex, which regulates gene expression during transcription and translation via epigenetic and tRNA modifications, respectively.

 Results The elo3-6 mutant, lacking Elongator activity, exhibits photomorphogenic defects, including less open and hyponastic cotyledons and an elongated hypocotyl.
-Separate for elo3-6 cotyledons and hypocotyls, RNA-Seq and miRNA-Seq revealed distinct deregulated gene sets.
+RNA-Seq and miRNA-Seq experiments revealed distinct deregulated gene sets for elo3-6 cotyledons and hypocotyls.
 In hypocotyls, Elongator is required for the expression of genes involved in chloroplast physiology, circadian regulation and auxin responses.
 Impaired chloroplast biogenesis appears to trigger retrograde signaling and induce a hypoxia-like state, preventing a complete inhibition of hypocotyl elongation.
-In cotyledons photomorphogenesis-related genes were less affected in number and expression level, implying that defective development resulted from the compromised tRNA modification by Elongator.
+In mutated cotyledons, photomorphogenesis-related genes were less affected in number and expression level, implying that defective development resulted from the compromised tRNA modification by Elongator.
 This was confirmed by similar morphological defects in elo3-6 and urm11urm12 (URM1-like proteins 11, 12) mutants, both lacking different enzymatic activities required for modifying the same tRNA uridine.
 Additionally, elo3-6 and urm11urm12 showed increased tolerance to translation inhibitors.
-Decreased cotyledon opening in elo3-6 was compensated by hygromycin B, indicating that strong codon-anticodon interactions dependent on Elongator are crucial for cotyledon development.
-Reduced expression of genes enriched in codons corresponding to tRNA anticodons modified by Elongator points to a feedback mechanism repressing the inefficiently translated mRNAs in elo3-6.
+The narrower cotyledon opening in elo3-6 was compensated by hygromycin B, suggesting that strong codon-anticodon interactions dependent on Elongator are crucial for cotyledon development.
+Reduced expression of genes enriched in codons recognized by tRNA anticodons modified by Elongator points to a feedback mechanism repressing the inefficiently translated mRNAs in elo3-6.

 Conclusions Our findings in Arabidopsis thaliana reveal that Elongator regulates hypocotyl growth via its transcriptional activity, whereas cotyledon growth appears to be governed by the translational activity of Elongator.